qtnc/swan/readme.md

 - [Wren](https://github.com/wren-lang/wren) is really a nice language: quite small, simple, fast, ideal for embedding, nice syntax... but it leaks some important features like call reentrancy, saving/reloading bytecode, relatively curious way to register foreign interfaces, compilation in a single pass make it difficult to customize what I feel missing, and... we are in 2019, why most of the people making scripting languages are always implementing them in C ?

 For the implementation as well as most of the syntax, I have been inspired and learned a lot from Wren.
 It's really a good project.
-I must say a great thank you to them, because they explain very well what is under the hoo of a scripting language.
+I must say a great thank you to them, because they explain very well what is under the hood of a scripting language.
 Many things stay an enigma when reading lua implementation, which is much more complex.
 Wren's syntax is mostly inspired from Ruby.
-As a consequence, Swan has also taken a little of it, although I tried to re-pythonize and re-javascriptize it to my tastes.
+As a consequence, Swan has also taken a little of it, although I tried to pythonize and javascriptize it to my tastes.

 With the hope that you will ahve as much fun using it as I have making it !